cerner/terra-core/packages/terra-form-textarea/docs/README.md

 ## Browser Resizability
 Note - for most browsers, dragging the gripper resizes the text area.
 Under the hood, the browser applies an inline width and height.

 To swap different `terra-form-textarea` components altered by this resize functionality, assign each component a unique key.
-Otherwise,these inline styles will transfer through React reconcilliation.
+Otherwise, these inline styles will transfer through React reconcilliation.

 <!-- AUTO-GENERATED-CONTENT:START Peer Dependencies -->
 ## Peer Dependencies